-Website quotas will be enforced beginning June 1, 2007.
+Website quotas began being enforced June 1, 2007.

 |Student organization||200 MB|